johnbartholomew/libnfa/README.txt

 * Merge alternated range / character matches into a single range match
 * Add support for character classes in the regex parser.
 * Add support for backslash escaped characters in the regex parser.
+* Allow max stack to be overridden at compile time with a #define (instead of requiring an actual code change in nfa.h)

 Copyright © 2014 John Bartholomew